gramineproject/gramine/Documentation/devel/onboarding.rst

      environment variables, see if it works with ``loader.insecure__use_host_env = true``.
 If you observe that memory addresses change constantly and hinder your debugging, set ``loader.insecure__disable_aslr = true``.
-But don't use the last two options in production; use them only for debugging and analysis!
+But don't use these two options in production; use them only for debugging and analysis!

    - Analyze FS mount points (``fs.mounts``) in the manifest file carefully.
      Check for duplicate mount points -- remember that a duplicate mount point's